The last time I went to a tropical island, the showers only ran for 4 hours per day. If you missed that window, you had to wait 20 hours.

 If you wanted to “flush” the toilet, you’d have to carry a bucket of ocean water to your bathroom.

 This was a necessity.
-There wasn’t enough freshwater on the island to support the luxury of flushable toilets or 24-hour shower access.
 Freshwater was delivered by boat, and it needed to get strictly rationed.
-If you wanted enough leftover for drinking and cooking before the next shipment arrived, you needed to budget.
+If you wanted enough for drinking and cooking, you needed to budget.

 People elsewhere in the world, though, have become accustomed to luxuries like unfettered access to showers and toilets.
-And they’ll demand this luxury at any cost, even if their wallets and the environment can’t support it.
+They’ll demand this luxury at any cost, even if their wallets and the environment can’t support it.

 Until recently, that was the case in Aruba.